sbangariGIT/cs326-final-adblockers/docs/ideas.md

 This hub also acts like a resource center where we can store resources for a class.
 Each group will have a chat room to discuss.

-Groups can make the group private - invite only, public - open, public - accept by admin.
+Groups can make the group private - invite only, public - accept by admin.

 Each user would have a profile page which contains their groups and a personal resource folder.

 Current available study group resources:

 # Important Components
-Filter feature to locate groups that match the needs.
+Real time dashboard to show a user the existing study groups he is enrolled in.
+Find study groups which can be filetered by the course number.
-Sychronized resource profile for each group.
+Sychronized resource profile for each group with attributes such as meeting time & dates.
 Group chat feature to enable discussion among the group.